GLOBAL L/S EQUITY STRATEGY

 TRANSPARENT | LIQUID | UNCORRELATED | ALIGNED INTERESTS | LONG-TERM TRACK RECORD

-ARR Investment Partners is an investment manager for professional investors.
+ARR Investment Partners advises a Global L/S Equity strategy for professional investors.

 Highly experienced throughout economic cycles

 Founder, CEO and Portfolio Manager

 Christian founded ARR Investment Partners and has been managing the current global absolute return strategy since 2015.
 Before he managed the Eastern European L/S Equity Fund for the investment boutique Kazimir Partners in Moscow, where he moved in 2009.
 He started his institutional investment management career at MAN Group, an alternative investment firm with AUM >$100bln, in 2006.
 He worked across multiple asset classes including Credit, VC and FoHFs.
 Christian has been an active investor since 1997, and holds a Masters in Business Administration and a Masters in International Business Administration and Economics from the University of Innsbruck.